Friendly security without compromise

 Therefore, organizations often prefer to set up Kerberos for the most hassle-free login experience when the user is present at his desktop machine on the office.
 While SAML is set up in addition for enabling the user to log in when she is on the run outside the office or when accessing from cellphones or other non-Kerberos compatible devices.

 Below you will find additional details about all the features of Kantega Single Sign-on.

 We take pride in offering quick, relevant and effective support.
-If you have a problem, please reach out to us through our customer service portal or by mail.
+If you have a problem, please reach out to us.
 Do not hesitate to contact us in case you have questions.
 See also our Kantega Single Sign-on FAQ

 Kerberos SSO gives the end user access to Atlassian products without entering a user name and password.
 Kerberos is typically used in an enterprise LAN, and is the preferred choice for Kerberos domains such as Windows domains and Microsoft Desktop environments.

 - Browser configuration guide